DRAFT: Constitution of the Kingdom of Union Jacks

 3. All entity trading in the KUJ MUST send through mail ALL publications it sells, gives away, or otherwise distributes to the National Archives.

-1. Any entity who fails to submit any publication to the National Archives is guilty of an offense.
+1. Any entity who fails to submit any publication to the National Archives is guilty of an offence.

-2. Any entity guilty of the offense described in 5.3.3.1 is to receive a maximum fine of $1,000,000 per publication not properly sent for archival.
+2. Any entity guilty of the offence described in 5.3.3.1 is to receive a maximum fine of $1,000,000 per publication not properly sent for archival.

 4. The Department of Environmental, Food, and Rural Affairs is to be tasked with ensuring the safety of the agricultural industry, the health of rural populations, and the health of the environment.